Bankyh3/alx-system_engineering-devops/0x00-shell_basics/README.md

-this contains solutions to shell basics task
+‘This repository contains solutions to shell tasks’